-6 Inspiring Latin American Women Who Are Making an Impact on the World
+6 Inspiring Latin American Women Who Are Making an Impact

 Latin America is one of the regions with the greatest obstacles for female entrepreneurship, mainly caused by gender gaps.
 The situation begins at childhood with girls receiving social rules regarding their behavior and goes all the way through adulthood with “female responsibilities” assigned by society.
 The disparity in the working environment doesn’t get any better, and difficulties that limit women’s professional growth arise, either within an organization or when starting or managing a business.